 March 19th, 2023

 Giovanni had never seen this many people gathered in the Capitoline meeting chambers before.
-It was obviously becoming insufficient in size.
 A dozen and a half people could be seated relatively comfortably, but now over thirty people, representatives and elected leaders, had been crammed into the room, most of them surrounding the large table where the established leaders were seated.
-The chatter was unceasing, creating a constant wave of noise that washed back and forth across the room as people prepared their statements and discussed the purpose of the meeting.
+The chatter was incessant, creating a constant wave of noise that washed back and forth across the room as people prepared their statements and discussed the purpose of the meeting.

 There had been several requests to use several of the larger gathering rooms in the Vatican as a civil congregation, but Giovanni had turned them down on principle.
 The Vatican was for the offices of the church which, while depleted, still had reasonable numbers.